tannerbohn/tannerbohn.github.io/linksaver.markdown

 **Url:** [http://www.wired.com/2013/02/math-and-nature-universality/](http://www.wired.com/2013/02/math-and-nature-universality/)

-- a precise balance of randomness and regularity known as universality, which has been observed in the spectra of many complex, correlated systems
+- a precise balance of randomness and regularity known as “universality,” which has been observed in the spectra of many complex, correlated systems

 - regardless of their specific characteristics, the random matrices are found to exhibit that same chaotic yet regular pattern in the distribution of their eigenvalues